tradej/content/tools/devassistant/tutorial.md

     $ da crt python flask -n MyFancyWebserver -g

-When you run that, DevAssistant does all the magic for you—installs dependencies, creates files and directories and more:
+When you run that, DevAssistant does all the magic for you—installs dependencies, creates files and directories, and more:

     INFO: Resolving RPM dependencies with DNF...
     Installing 2 RPM packages with DNF.
 Is this ok? [y(es)/n(o)/s(how)]: s